Bigfoot71/PixelFactory/README.md

 - **Depth Testing**: Toggle depth testing for 3D rendering management.
 Several basic depth testing functions are included, and custom functions can be provided via function pointers.
 The clear depth value is also adjustable.
 - **Face Culling**: Supports face culling options such as back-face culling, front-face culling, and no culling.
 - **OpenMP Support**: Utilizes OpenMP to parallelize triangle rasterization loops, with an adjustable threshold for activating parallelization, significantly improving rasterization performance for large triangles.
-- **AVX2 Support**: Some rendering tasks benefit from optional AVX2 support, with plans to expand SIMD compatibility in the future.
+- **SIMD Support**: Some rendering tasks benefit from optional SSE/AVX2 support, with plans to expand SIMD compatibility in the future.

 ## Why?